 As this is a web-based system, students will have continuous access to their medical record as well as the ability to make updates when needed.
 The system will send automatic reminders to assist with timely submission of annually required documents.
 Students will also have the option to take this electronic file with them once they've graduated.
-There will be a one-time usage fee of $25.00 that students will be required to pay directly to Magnus Health.
+There will be a one-time usage fee of $25.00 that all incoming/first year students will be required to pay.
+All existing students will not incur this charge.

 In the event that a student should miss a class due to illness, it is his/her responsibility to contact their professor and advise them of the situation.
 The Health & Wellness Center can issue a note stating that the student was indeed seen in the Center, but by no means does this qualify as an excused absence from class.

 Monday - Friday 8:30 a.m. - 4:30 p.m.